March Madness How To Fill Out Your Bracket

 It's that time of year again: March Madness is right around the corner.
 68 college teams will compete against each other in a single-elimination style tournament until only four remain.
 68 teams become 64 teams for the Round of 64, then that number shrinks to 32 teams for the Round of 32, followed by 16 playing in the Sweet Sixteen, to four teams in the Final Four, and the winners of the Final Four face off in the National Championship.

-Aside from watching the games and cheering on a favorite team, there's another way that fans can participate in March Madness.
+Aside from watching the games and cheering on your favorite team, there's another way that you can participate in March Madness.
 Each year, fans have the chance to make their own predictions about which teams will advance in each round and finally make it to the National Championship.
 Never filled out a bracket?
 Here's what you need to know.